moabukar/tech-vault/README.md

 # Tech interview questions

-Note: A documentation of technical engineering questions curated by experienced Engineers who have conducted many interviews.
+Note: A documentation of carefully curated technical engineering questions curated by experienced Engineers who have conducted many interviews.
+These are amongst popular and important engineering questions to test knowledge of candidates in interviews.

 For any fixes, updates or new additions, please make a pull-request (PR).
 Thank you!